 Choosing an HTCondor Universe

-A universe in HTCondor defines an execution environment.
-HTCondor Version 8.9.1 supports several different universes for user jobs:
+A universe in HTCondor defines an execution environment for a job.
+HTCondor supports several different universes:

 The universe under which a job runs is specified in the submit description file.
 If a universe is not specified, the default is vanilla.

 The vanilla universe is a good default, for it has the fewest restrictions on the job.
 The grid universe allows users to submit jobs using HTCondor’s interface.
 These jobs are submitted for execution on grid resources.
 The java universe allows users to run jobs written for the Java Virtual Machine (JVM).
 The scheduler universe allows users to submit lightweight jobs to be spawned by the program known as a daemon on the submit host itself.
 The parallel universe is for programs that require multiple machines for one job.
 See the Parallel Applications (Including MPI Applications) section for more about the Parallel universe.
 The vm universe allows users to run jobs where the job is no longer a simple executable, but a disk image, facilitating the execution of a virtual machine.
 Container universe allows the user to specify a container image for one of many possible container runtimes, just as singularity or docker, and condor will run the job in the appropriate container runtimes.
 The docker universe runs a Docker container as an HTCondor job.